 Many times siding, porch posts, and access points are close to the ground around the exterior of the home.
 Look for mud tubes that termites use to travel in and around the base of your home. termite tubes on slab wall Look for soft/damaged wood around the base of your home.
 Push/probe siding and trim around your door casings, windows, doors, and any wall penetrations around the home to look for termite damage.
 Pull back mulch and soil that are near the siding or any wood members of the house.
 This is the easiest entry for termites.

 Around The Interior Of The Home

 Look for mud tubes in the expansion joint (where the slab meets the foundation wall) in the garage areas.
 Sound (tap/bang) on the baseboard around all the walls adjacent to the exterior wall listening for hollow areas or damage just below the paint surface.
 Check around toilets and any other areas of the slab where pipes/wires penetrate below the slab.
 If hardwood floors are present, look closely for new/changing discolorations of the wood or waviness on the floor.
 Sound areas listening for hollow areas.
 Termites can be very hard to discover, even for the professional, in slab homes.
 To have peace of mind, call in a professional to inspect your home to ensure that termites are not eating away at your largest investment.
 Innovative Pest Solutions performs over a thousand termite inspections every year in Raleigh, Durham, Chapel Hill, Wake Forest, and the surrounding areas.
 Not only can we find them, we can guarantee that we can get rid of them, or prevent you from ever having them.
-Feel free to give us a call if you have any questions about termites in your slab home.
+Feel free to give us a call if you have any questions, or watch this video about termites in your slab home.